tck9173/But-Its-Mine/README.md

 * Want to build a PC but don't know where to begin?
 This is the site for you!
 We will walk you through why you should build a PC and how to plan and build your own.

+* Be sure to check out the Progressive Web App features.
+You can download this site as a PWA on desktop and mobile.

 ### Before you begin

 * Why PC?
 And why build your own?